fuchsia-br/fargo/README.md

         start                Start a Fuchsia emulator
         stop                 Stop all Fuchsia emulators
-        test                 Run unit tests on Fuchsia device or emulator
+        test                 Run unit tests on Fuchsia device or emulator write-config         Write a .cargo/config file to allow cargo to operate correctly for Fuchsia

 The `fargo-test` directory contains something one can use to test-drive.